-- eleven years have elapsed since the date of conviction;

-- it is the person's only offence; and

-- it did not result in a custodial sentence.
+- (a) Eleven years have elapsed since the date of convictions; - (b) It is the person's only offence; and - (c) It did not result in a custodial sentence.

 It will not be removed under any circumstances if it appears on a list of "specified offences" which must always be disclosed.
 If a person has more than one offence on their criminal record, then details of all their convictions will always be included.